fetchai/carpark_agent/README.md

 ### Running the OEF Node
 The Car Park agent needs to connect to an Open Economic Framework (OEF) Node.
 This will enable it to registers its services for other agents to find.
 At present this node will need to be run locally on your desktop machine.
 This "local" setup will only let your agents interact with other agents connected locally to this node.
 In future, Fetch.ai will deploy a decentralised network that agents can use to find each other anywhere in the world.

 To run an OEF node you will need to have docker installed.
 If you don't have it, please check the official documentation [here](https://docs.docker.com/install/), scroll down to the section entitled "Supported platforms" and follow the instructions for your platform.
+Note that you will need to set up a Docker account, install the software, then run it and finally log in to it again using your account details.
+Once this is done, the docker deamon will be ready to run the OEF Node.

 Wen you have docker installed, you can run this script to run the oef node: